Linoleum (band)

-Linoleum were a London-based indie–alternative musical group formed in 1994.
+Linoleum are a London-based indie–alternative musical group formed in 1994.

 History

 Caroline Finch and Paul Jones first met in 1991, and began writing songs together.
 Finch (vocals, guitar) and Jones (guitar) were joined in 1994 by Dave Nice (drums), and in 1995 by Emma Tornaro (bass guitar), and the band signed a management deal with CMO at the end of 1995.
 The band set up their own Lino Vinyl label and all releases were on this label between 1996 and 1997.
 The first singles, "Dissent" and "Smear", came in sleeves made from linoleum.

 The band's debut album, Dissent, was released in 1997 on Lino Vinyl, and was released in the United States by Geffen Records.
 Dissent was recorded at Fort Apache Studios in Cambridge, Massachusetts with Paul Kolderie and Sean Slade producing, whose previous efforts included projects with Radiohead, Hole and the Pixies among others.
 It received a mixed reaction and failed to make the breakthrough hoped for, leading to a change of label with Fierce Panda releasing later singles and second album The Race from the Burning Building (2000).
 Jones left in 2000 to join Elastica; He was replaced by Gavin Pearce.

-Linoleum played their last gig at the Union Chapel, Islington in 2001.
+Linoleum played their final gig before splitting at the Union Chapel, Islington in 2001.

 After Elastica split in 2001 Paul Jones went on to work in A&R for and formed Slogan Records, releasing his favourite band The Fall's Fall Heads Roll album to critical acclaim in 2005.
 In 2006 he sat on the judging panel for an X-Factor type competition run by MySpace shown on Channel 4.

 He is currently the head of A&R at Rough Trade Records.